cloudb2/processus/docs/user-guide.md

 The format is ```$[<path.to.reference>]```

-For example, if a task has a data value of ```$[tasks.task 1.data.delay]``` this value will be substituted, at execution time, with the value stored in the delay data property of task 1.
+For example, if a task has a data value of ```$[tasks.task 1.parameters.delay]``` this value will be substituted, at execution time, with the value stored in the delay parameters property of task 1.

 Consider demo6.json
 ```